 How many Fellows do you plan to accept?

 There is no quota for the number of Fellows we accept.
 With hundreds of our partner companies eager to hire Fellows, the number of offers we extend is only limited by the quantity and caliber of applications we receive.

 Who reviews my application?
 How long does the process take?

 Each online application receives two independent evaluations by VFA team members.
-As select candidates move forward in the process to the Skype Interview stage and Selection Day, we collectively weigh in on each decision so that your candidacy may be considered from as many angles as possible.
+As select candidates move forward in the process to the written state, the Skype Interview, and Selection Day, we collectively weigh in on each decision so that your candidacy may be considered from as many angles as possible.
 The entire process from pressing submit to landing your offer can take up to eight weeks, as we appreciate the time and effort candidates devote to the process and hope to return the favor with careful consideration.